L1aoXingyu/blogpages/src/content/blog/2023-08-27-cuda-reduce.md

 Next, let's walk you step by step through the optimization process.

-## CPU Baseline
+## Baseline

-First, let's take a look at the CPU baseline version which is illustrated in the following figure.
+First, let's examine the baseline version which is implemented with CPU, as depicted in the figure below.

 <img src="./cpu_recursive.png" width=500>

-The following code is a recursive implementation of the interleaved pair approach.
+The code snippet that follows is a recursive implementation using the interleaved pair approach.

 ```c
 int cpuReduceSum(int* data, size_t size) {